penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/07-add-knowledge-to-agent.md

 ms.topic: tutorial
 ms.date: 08/27/2025
 ---
-# Module 07 - Add knowledge to your agent

 This module explains how to add custom knowledge to your Azure Logic Apps workflows and agents using RAG ingestion and retrieval.

 When finished with this module, you'll have gain the following knowledge: